PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 _Figure 6: Our Cross-Validated Log-Likelihood on the number of classes considered._

-We see that the cross-validated log-likelihood increases until $3$ classes, falters a bit after $3$ classes, and then drops significantly after $5$ classes.
+We see the cross-validated log-likelihood increases until $3$ classes, falters a bit after $3$ classes, and then drops significantly after $5$ classes.
 Thus, we will select a latent class model with $3$ classes/perspectives.